thancock20/shingon/README.md

 By default, a stateless component is generated.
 By using `--use-class` option (alias `-c`), you can generate a ES2015 class extending `React.Component`.

-    mantra g component core:user_list -c
+    shingon g component core:user_list -c

-Mantra-cli also generates a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
+shingon also generates a [storybook](https://github.com/kadirahq/react-storybook)-file for each component.
 It's curently not possible to disable this feature (PR welcome).

 * `container`